Stichting PAWW

 User insights on

-high-fidelity prototype
+prototype

 User testing on the prototype received positive feedback.
 The stepper design was easier and less stressful to navigate.
 All users were able to complete the process, something they couldn’t achieve on the current design.
 Minor improvements were implemented in the final iteration.